A Persistent and Effective Advocate for Safe Streets for All

 Today, Walk SF is known as a tireless advocate in pushing for – and winning – life-saving changes across the city.
 Powered by our diverse, passionate members, we want nothing less than to make San Francisco the most pedestrian-friendly city in the United States.

-Here are some of our biggest wins so far.
+Explore some of our biggest wins since our founding.

 Walk SF’s advocacy successfully led the City to establish safer speed zones around K-12 public and private schools citywide, which was implemented in 2012.
 San Francisco was California’s first city to implement 15-mph school zones on this scale.
 Today, we continue to work to improve walking conditions around schools, including through Safe Routes to School.